gbabaisaac/mergefund-bounty-challenges/submissions/hello-mergefund/README.md

 # Hello MergeFund! - Space Invaders Submission

+**Built for the MergeFund "Hello MergeFund" challenge.**

-A browser-based Space Invaders game where you shoot down letters to spell "Hello MergeFund".
+A retro browser game where you shoot down letters to spell "Hello MergeFund".
 Winners get a firework display!
-Built for the MergeFund "Hello MergeFund" challenge.

 ![Demo](demo.gif)

-## 🚀 Project Overview
-This is a fun twist on the classic Space Invaders.
-Instead of just shooting aliens, you collect the letters to spell out "Hello MergeFund".
-Once you get them all, you get a fireworks show and a big win screen.

 ## 🛠️ Tech Stack
 - HTML, CSS, JavaScript (no frameworks)